 Throughout the city, you’ll find breathtaking views of the bridge (assuming it’s a clear day!), but it’s hard to beat the view from the bridge itself.

 Rent a bike, take a tour, walk the Golden Gate Bridge, or drive over it!
 You’ll find a parking lot for scenic overlooks on the Marin side of the bridge, but beware this gets crowded!

 4. Take a tour of Alcatraz

 Ride the ferry to “the rock” and experience all that Alcatraz has to offer!

-You can choose a guided tour but the self-guided audio tour “Doing Time: The Alcatraz Cellhouse Tour” is getting rave reviews.
+You can choose a guided tour, but the self-guided audio tour “Doing Time: The Alcatraz Cellhouse Tour” gets rave reviews.

-It features actual stories and interviews with inmates and wardens and will make the whole experience come to life.
+It features actual stories and interviews with inmates and wardens, making the whole experience come to life.

 5. Grab some Dim Sum in Chinatown